-- 2. Environmental Site Analysis - A written and graphic description of the natural and man-made features of the site and its surroundings should be submitted.
+2. Environmental Site Analysis

+A written and graphic description of the natural and man-made features of the site and its surroundings should be submitted.
 This description should include a discussion of soil conditions, slopes, wetlands, waterways and vegetation on the site.
-Particular attention should be given to unique, unusual, or environmentally sensitive features and to those that provide particular opportunities or constraints for development. - 3.
-Project Description and Site Plans - A map (or maps) at the scale of the topographical base map indicating the location of existing and proposed buildings roads, parking areas, utilities, structural facilities for stormwater management and sediment control, and other permanent structures.
+Particular attention should be given to unique, unusual, or environmentally sensitive features and to those that provide particular opportunities or constraints for development.

+3. Project Description and Site Plans

+A map (or maps) at the scale of the topographical base map indicating the location of existing and proposed buildings roads, parking areas, utilities, structural facilities for stormwater management and sediment control, and other permanent structures.
 The map(s) shall also clearly show areas where alterations will occur in the natural terrain and cover, including lawns and other landscaping, and seasonal high groundwater elevations.
-A written description of the site plan and justification for proposed changes in natural conditions shall also be provided. - 4.
-Land Use Planning and Source Control Plan - This plan shall provide a demonstration of how the goals and standards of Sections 4.37.3 through 4.37.5 are being met.
-The focus of this plan shall be to describe how the site is being developed to meet the objective of controlling groundwater recharge, stormwater quality and stormwater quantity problems at the source by land management and source controls whenever possible. - 5.
-Stormwater Management Facilities Map - The following information, illustrated on a map of the same scale as the topographic base map, shall be included: - i.
-Total area to be disturbed, paved or built upon, proposed surface contours, land area to be occupied by the stormwater management facilities and the type of vegetation thereon, and details of the proposed plan to control and dispose of stormwater.
+A written description of the site plan and justification for proposed changes in natural conditions shall also be provided.

+4. Land Use Planning and Source Control Plan

+This plan shall provide a demonstration of how the goals and standards of Sections 4.37.1.3 through 4.37.1.5 are being met.
+The focus of this plan shall be to describe how the site is being developed to meet the objective of controlling groundwater recharge, stormwater quality and stormwater quantity problems at the source by land management and source controls whenever possible.
-ii.
-Details of all stormwater management facility designs, during and after construction, including discharge provisions, discharge capacity for each outlet at different levels of detention and emergency spillway provisions with maximum discharge capacity of each spillway.

-6. Calculations
+5. Stormwater Management Facilities Map

+The following information, illustrated on a map of the same scale as the topographic base map, shall be included:

 - i.
-Comprehensive hydrologic and hydraulic design calculations for the pre-development and postdevelopment conditions for the design storms specified in Section 4.37.4 of this ordinance. - ii.
+Total area to be disturbed, paved or built upon, proposed surface contours, land area to be occupied by the stormwater management facilities and the type of vegetation thereon, and details of the proposed plan to control and dispose of stormwater. - ii.
+Details of all stormwater management facility designs, during and after construction, including discharge provisions, discharge capacity for each outlet at different levels of detention and emergency spillway provisions with maximum discharge capacity of each spillway. - 6.
+Calculations - i.
+Comprehensive hydrologic and hydraulic design calculations for the pre-development and postdevelopment conditions for the design storms specified in Section 4.37.1.4 of this ordinance. - ii.
 When the proposed stormwater management control measures depend on the hydrologic properties of soils or require certain separation from the seasonal high water table, then a soils report shall be submitted.
 The soils report shall be based on onsite boring logs or soil pit profiles.
 The number and location of required soil borings or soil pits shall be determined based on what is needed to determine the suitability and distribution of soils present at the location of the control measure. - 7.
-Maintenance and Repair Plan - The design and planning of the stormwater management facility shall meet the maintenance requirements of Section X. - 8.
-Waiver from Submission Requirements - The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 4.37.9 C.1 through 4.37.9 C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.
+Maintenance and Repair Plan

+The design and planning of the stormwater management facility shall meet the maintenance requirements of Section 4.37.1.10.